March 5, 2022

 The form provides the template for this part of the contest.

-• Identify a problem or a need you see in our community – it can be agricultural, economic, cultural, or related to health and the environment and feasible to accomplish here in Grayson County or Galax.
+• Identify a way to make a positive impact on the New River and our community – it can be agricultural, economic, cultural, or related to health and the environment and feasible to accomplish here in Grayson County or Galax.

 • Propose a solution – a product, business, service, or system that addresses the problem, which you can explain in video format, poster, slideshow or with other props.